Institute for Community Leadership

 Description

-For nearly three decades, ICL has carried out character development, citizenship enhancement and ethical leadership education for students and teachers in 60 school districts, tribes and municipalities in Washington, Oregon and California.
+For over 30 years, ICL has carried out character development, citizenship enhancement and ethical leadership education for students and teachers in over 70 school districts, tribes and municipalities in Washington, Oregon and California.
 Through promotion of academic excellence, civic engagement, and post-secondary and career and readiness, ICL assists low-income, at-risk students, primarily of color, to overcome obstacles, succeed in school, and prepare for meaningful roles in college, the workforce, and community life.

 ICL’s ethical leadership and civic engagement work is a community based, out of school peer-coaching leadership program that strengthens intergenerational, interracial social relationships to increase civic engagement, success in school, and resiliency.
 Yearly cohorts participate in an intensive leadership curriculum which engages them at all levels of program planning and implementation, including on the Board, in decision making bodies, and as a cohort of dynamic leadership class peer-facilitators.